OpenBEL/openbel-api/tools/migrations/0.6.x/README.md

 Collections:

-- `evidence`
+- `nanopub`
-  - Stores evidence.facets as strings.
+  - Stores nanopub.facets as strings.
-- `evidence_facets`
+- `nanopub_facets`
-  - Stores evidence facet objects for all searches.
+  - Stores nanopub facet objects for all searches.

 #### 0.6.x

 Collections:

-- `evidence`
+- `nanopub`
-  - Stores evidence.facets as JSON objects for use in Mongo aggregation operations.
+  - Stores nanopub.facets as JSON objects for use in Mongo aggregation operations.
-- `evidence_facet_cache`
+- `nanopub_facet_cache`
-  - Stores the facet collection name for each unique evidence search.
+  - Stores the facet collection name for each unique nanopub search.
-- `evidence_facet_cache_{UUID}`
+- `nanopub_facet_cache_{UUID}`
-  - Stores evidence facet objects for a specific evidence search.
+  - Stores nanopub facet objects for a specific nanopub search.

 ### Migration Procedure